mo-umar/User-Centered-Design/README.md

 3) at least THREE additional goals or sub-task screens.
 This can be for the same or different features.

 Your finished document will contain precisely 5 screens.
 PLEASE DO NOT SUBMIT MORE, EVEN IF THEY ARE READY!
 Please review the information in module 0 regarding what screens I do not want to see (user setup, checkout, login, etc.).

+## Deliverable #4 - Testing Report / Prototype Evaluation
+**YOUR PARTNER SHOULD DO THE TESTING, NOT YOU!
+YOU ARE CONDUCTING THE TESTING ON WHAT YOU HAVE CREATED FOR YOUR USER!**

+**YOU ARE EXPECTED TO BE ENGAGED AND CONDUCT YOUR PARTNER'S TEST EFFORTS!
+You are not required to meet, so you should arrange your testing to be conducted virtually.
+You will provide your prototype, along with 10-12 test cases, and get feedback from your user.
+You will then report your findings.**

+**1. Evaluate the functionality **

+Provide 10-12 test cases to your user.
+The do not have to be formally written; you can provide a bulleted list based on what you want your user to test.
+Conduct a formative evaluation.

+**2. Use the feedback obtained in step 1 to suggest improvements to your design **

+For every element of functionality in your design, indicate the problems (or lack of problems) that you found.
+Remember that problems WILL BE FOUND in the first round of testing, so indicating you had no problems is not acceptable.
+Indicate in your paper the changes you would make to correct these problems.
+Make sure you document them for this deliverable!

+**3. Repeat steps 1-2, with at least one external user.**

+This person does not need to be an expert or even know anything about the functionality provided with your prototype.

+**4. Evaluate your system  **

+The most important aspect of this project is to develop a prototype that conveys the interaction with the system as well as the overall experience.
+The prototype must be usable by a person (i.e., your potential users) to simulate the experience of using it.